Special Air Service (SAS) - Organisation

 - counter terrorism

-one squadron is on alert to deal with any terrorist threat, at home or abroad.
+one squadron is on alert to deal with any terrorist threat within the U.K. - squadron training

-- during peacetime an SAS Squadron would often perform so-called 'team tasks' - training foreign militaries.
+- during peacetime an SAS Squadron would often perform so-called 'team tasks' - small teams deployed on a diverse range of operations, including training and advising foreign militaries, close protection operations etc.

 Other Elements

-The CRW is a specialised wing created during the 70s to prepare the SAS for its counter terrorism and bodyguarding role.
-The CRW developed advanced pistol shooting techniques, explosive entry methods and room clearing drills for the Anti-terrorist role.
-The CRW is responsible for training whichever Squadron is on counter-terrorism duties.
+The CRW wing is a specialised unit created during the 70s to prepare the SAS for its counter terrorism (CT) role.
+The CRW developed advanced pistol shooting techniques, explosive entry methods and room clearing drills for use by the anti-terrorst team.
+The CRW is responsible for training whichever squadron is on counter-terrorism standby duties.